 It’s possible for a partner with a penis to contract HIV during vaginal and anal sex.
 If a female partner is living with HIV with a detectable viral load, it can be carried in her vaginal secretions.
 If her partner has open sores on their mouth or penis, they can create a gateway for vaginal secretions or other bodily fluids with HIV to enter the body.

 Uncircumcised men are at higher risk of contracting HIV from condomless sex than circumcised men.
 The delicate membranes of foreskin can tear during sex, creating a pathway for HIV to enter the body.

 If a condom is correctly used during sex, the chances of contracting HIV and some STIs will be substantially lower.
 There are also different methods of protection during sexual activity including use of pre-exposure prophylaxis (PrEP), post-exposure prophylaxis (PEP), and treatment as prevention.

 PrEP is a prescription daily antiretroviral medication that an HIV-negative person can take to lower their risk of contracting HIV.
-According to the CDC, daily PrEP reduces the risk of contracting HIV from sex by more than 90 percent.
+According to the daily PrEP reduces the risk of contracting HIV from sex by more than 90 percent.